code-dot-org/code-dot-org/docs/lti-integration.md

 ![image](https://github.com/code-dot-org/code-dot-org/assets/8847422/8ac87431-6a21-4b6c-af94-0cd9696260a4)

-4. A modal will open, where you'll be prompted to select who and where this app will be available for.
+4. A modal will open, where you'll be prompted to select where and for whom this app will be available.

 <p align="center">